DJ Peters: Detroit Tigers

 On February 8, 2023, Peters signed a minor league contract with the Detroit Tigers organization.
 Peters converted into a pitcher for the 2023 season, and spent the year with the rookie–level Florida Complex League Tigers.
 In 17 appearances for the club, he registered a 6.23 ERA with 24 strikeouts across 21 2/3 innings of work.
 Peters elected free agency following the season on November 6.

 Texas Rangers (second stint)

 On January 31, 2024, Peters signed a minor league contract with the Texas Rangers.
 In 29 appearances split between the rookie-level Arizona Complex League Rangers and High-A Hickory Crawdads, he accumulated a 2-2 record and 4.70 ERA with 52 strikeouts and 2 saves across 38 1/3 innings pitched.
 Peters elected free agency following the season on November 4.

 Post-playing career

-After his playing career ended, Peters moved to Oklahoma and became a baseball instructor for OKC Academy.
+After his playing career ended, Peters moved to Oklahoma and is working in law enforcement.